White House aide's words on Ukraine upend impeachment strategy, rattle allies

 “The president cannot do everything by himself.
 He needs ... a dedicated team to help him through this.”

-Reporting by Jeff Mason; Additional reporting by Susan Cornwell; Editing by Peter Cooney
+Reporting by Jeff Mason; Additional reporting by Susan Cornwell and Susan Heavey; Editing by Peter Cooney and Howard Goller